Old Town San Diego

 .
 This walk covers the State Park, as well as the additional restored area just outside it.

-In addition to this walking tour, you might enjoy the one-hour walking tour within the park boundaries that is given daily by the Park Service.
+In addition to this self-guided walking tour, you might enjoy the one-hour walking tour within the park boundaries that is given daily by the Park Service.
 These tours leave from the Visitor Center, beside the Plaza, at 11 a.m. and 2 p.m., and from the Plaza del Pasado fountain at 12 noon and 3 p.m.

 Distance: A mile.
 Time: At least half a day.